Skip to main content

 View security group

-In the Security tab on the cluster detail page, you can view the security groups and associated policies applied to the cluster.
+In the Security tab of the cluster details, you can view applied security groups and policies.

-To access the cluster, port 6379 or the custom port you specified must be allowed in the security group.
+To access a cluster, port 6379 (or the port you specified) must be allowed in the security group.

 Modify security group

-You can modify the security groups associated with a cluster.
+You can update the security groups attached to a cluster.
+At least one group must be attached.

-2. In the Cluster menu, click the [More] icon for the target instance and select Modify security group.
+2. From the Cluster tab, click the [⋮] menu for the cluster and select Modify security group.

-3. In the Modify Security Group popup, select the security groups to apply to the cluster.
+3. In the popup, select the groups to attach.

-Selected cluster nameName of the selected cluster for which you are modifying the security group
+Selected cluster nameName of the cluster being modified

 4. Click Apply.